sarahwxie/GoodTunes/README.md

 Project-based learning helps with Creative Development by:
 - Building collaboration in our pair/share and scrum teams
+    - Our team has our pair share journals as well as our individual journals with preparation to the AP exam.
 - Defining program function and purpose, delegating work and developing goals during innovation week
 - Setting weekly goals while maintaining tight communication to create deliverables in Program Design and Development
+    - Our [scrum board](https://github.com/sarahwxie/GoodTunes/projects/1) has been helping us keep on track with what we have completed and what we still need to get done.

 - Debugging our programs collaboratively to identify and correct errors
 - Project-based learning gives us a freeform creative development phase that helps us develop our collaborative and imaginative skills
+    - Our group had a project idea document where we planned different projects we wanted to do, and finalized on one final project, which is this project.
 ### Big Idea 2: Data
 - This Big Idea involves how computers store and process data, and how users interact with this data